Atlas7/fungai-react-ui/README.md

-A React UI (proof of concept) prototype in support of an upcoming Fungi identification project.
+A React UI (proof of concept) prototype in support of an upcoming Fungi identification project. ("Fungai" == FungAI)

-Still a work in progress.
-Demo:
+# Deployed React UI

+We've deployed the React App to Heroku at:

 [https://fungai-react-ui.herokuapp.com/](https://fungai-react-ui.herokuapp.com/)

-(Note: the name "Fungai" == FungAI)

 # A Note on API Call